HarshithAlva6/interview-prep/System Design/code.md

 12. Compute Resource Consolidation - Consolidate tasks into single computational unit.
 Increase compute resource utilization, reduce costs and management overhead for performing compute processing.
 13. Backends for Frotnend - Seperate backend services consumed for specific frotnend applications.
 14. Anti-Corruption Layer - Facade or Adapter layer between subsystems without same semantics for translation.
 Helps not limit dependencies.

+**Reliability Patterns**
+Withstand failures, recover from disruptions.
+Availability - Percentage of uptime, affected by system errors, infra problems, malicious attacks.
+Cloud apps provide users with SLA to ensure design with maximum availability.
+1. Deployment Stamps -  Provision, manage and monitor heterogeneous group of resources.
+Each copy is called a stamp.
+In a multi-tenant environment, every stamp serves predefined number of tenants.
+Multiple stamps deployed to scale linearly.
+2. Geodes - Deploying a collection of backend services into a set of geographical nodes, each of which can service any request for any client in any region.
+3. Throttling - Control resource consumption used by instance of app.
+Helps meet SLA's even when demand increase exists.
+4. Health Endpoint Monitoring - Functional checks in an app that external tools access through endpoints.
+5. Queue-based load leveling - Queue is buffer between task and service it invokes to avoid load on service or task to fail.

+High Availability - Azure infra has geographies, regions and availability zones that limit blast radius of failure, NOT affecting customers.
+Azure AZ provides software solutions to protect against datacenter failures and give High Availability.
+1. Circuit Breakers - Handle faults that take variable time, when connecting to remote service.